Doodhnath Singh

 Doodhnath Singh (17 October 1936 – 12 January 2018) was an Indian Hindi language writer, critic and poet.
 Born in Ballia district of Uttar Pradesh, Singh studied Hindi at the University of Allahabad and served as a Professor there until 1994.
-In 2014, the government of Uttar Pradesh honoured him with their Bharat Bharti Samman.
+In 2014, the government of Uttar Pradesh honoured him with Bharat Bharti Samman, the biggest literary award of Uttar Pradesh Hindi Sansthan.

 Some of Singh's well known works were Sapaat Chehre Wala Aadmi, Aakhri Kalaam, Nishkaasan, Bhai Ka Shok Geet, Dharmakshetra-Kurukshetra and Surang se Lautate Huye.
 He was also a literary analyst and critic, poet and playwright.

 Early life

 Born on 17 October 1936 in Sobantha village of Ballia district, Uttar Pradesh to Devkinandan Singh, a farmer, Doodhnath Singh was the eldest of three brothers.
 His was a family of limited means and after completing his primary schooling from a government school in a nearby village, Singh attended the Merchant Inter College in Chitbara Gaon.
 At an early age, he developed a keen interest in reading and kept books with him while taking his cattle for grazing.
 When other shepherds teased him, he climbed on the branches of trees to read his books.
 With the support of his uncle he completed his graduation and on the recommendation of the then district magistrate of Ballia, Singh later shifted to Allahabad and received his Master of Arts degree in Hindi literature from Allahabad University.